OriolGraCar/InteractMaker/README.md

 WARNING!: Chain E in pdb FE doesn't start in residue 1 WARNING!: Chain F in pdb FE doesn't start in residue 1 The END
 ```
+ You can add aditional arguments such as -v to have the vebrose or -s to have a pdb file of each one of the steps.
+ Warning, if the pdb that is being constructed as more chains than possible letters, some chains will have the same name despite beign different chains.
+This happens for example when bulding a virus capside.

 # GUI example